Otto Selz

-Otto Selz (14 February 1881 – 27 August 1943) was a German psychologist from Munich, Bavaria, who formulated the first non-associationist theory of thinking, in 1913.
+Otto Selz (14 February 1881 – 27 August 1943) was a German psychologist, born in Munich, Bavaria.
+He formulated the first non-associationist theory of thinking, in 1913.
 Influenced by the German phenomenological tradition, Selz used the method of introspection, but unlike his predecessors, his theory developed without the use of images and associations.
 Wilhelm Wundt used the method of introspection in the 1880s, but thought that higher-level mental processes could not be studied in the scientific laboratory.

 Work

 Selz's ideas anticipated some major concepts in modern cognitive psychology, including the following:

-The unit of thought is the directed association.